 The following pages help you understand the basics of LookML:

-- Using Derived Tables — Define, add persistence, reference, and troubleshoot derived tables.
+- Derived tables in Looker — Define, add persistence, reference, and troubleshoot derived tables.

 - Looker Blocks — Use pre-built pieces of LookML to accelerate LookML model development.

 The following pages help you learn more sophisticated LookML skills:

 - Caching queues and rebuilding PDTs with datagroups — Define how frequently to rebuild PDTs and refresh query caches.

 - Aggregate awareness — Use aggregate awareness to make database querying more efficient.

 - Reusing code with extends — Create and merge reusable chunks of LookML with the

 - LookML refinements — Adapt and build on existing elements with LookML refinements.